 Each selected Contractor will be allowed a maximum of six (6) weeks of on-site interaction with PEBA during a maximum twelve-week contract period.
 The selected Contractors will alternate their weeks of on-site interaction (one week on-site, then one week off-site) for the duration of the Proof of Concept.

-Each Contractor is expected to deliver a fully-functional solution using the approach, tools, and methodologies that are proposed for its full solution.
+Each Contractor is expected to deliver a fully-functional solution, based on the agreed scope for the Proof of Concept, using the approach, tools, and methodologies that are proposed for its full solution.

 Each Contractor is expected to interact and conduct the Proof of Concept with PEBA as if performing the services of the full RFP.